jeremyedmiston/3nsor-plotter/README.md

 - On the Raspberry Pi, My wifi dongle went to sleep all the time, while I was working on this project.
 I used this to fix it: http://raspberrypi.stackexchange.com/questions/1384/how-do-i-disable-suspend-mode
 As long as the server is running, there's no problem.
 - The script has virtually no error catching.
 It will crash if you throw data at it, that it is not expecting.

-## Todo ##
-- Continue Implementing file uploads for pictures and coordinates - make it asynchronous
-- Get all buttons of a certain class to send commands over socket